MegaLoler/Nancealoid-DEPRICATED-/README.md

 eventually it'd b cool to assign midi notes on channel 10 to preset vocal tract shapes corresponding to different phonemes

 also a visualizer wld b cool

+probably gonna rearchitecture this whole thing!! merge them into one program

+need to figure out how to simulation plosion and frication also need to add nasal cavity also need to make tract length vary slightly with pitch! since the larynx MOVES